-A similar modification is possible for the rule SLT-HYB for strong lock-freedom.
-It is not difficult to adopt verification methods of robust deadlock-freedom, termination, and confluence to the corresponding robust \circ conditions.
-For robust \circ -deadlock-freedom, we can modify Kobayashi's type system for deadlockfreedom [Kobayashi 2006], so that a prefix is marked if and only if its capability level is finite.
-For robust \circ -termination, we can first perform program slicing to eliminate communications that do not affect marked actions, and then apply robust termination analysis.
+It is not difficult to adopt verification methods of robust deadlock-freedom/termination/confluence to the corresponding robust \circ conditions.
+For robust \circ -deadlock-freedom, we can modify Kobayashi's type system for deadlock-freedom [24], so that a prefix is marked if and only if its capability level is finite.
+For robust \circ -termination, we can first perform program slicing to eliminate communications that are not affect marked actions, and then apply robust termination analysis.
+For robust \circ -confluence, we can still use type systems for linear channels [25] and race-freedom [36].